ericoporto/ags-manual-wiki/GUI.md

-For "Popup modal" GUIs, setting Visible to true causes the game to become paused until the GUI is removed by setting Visible back to false (eg. when the user presses an OK button or something similar).
+For "Popup modal" GUIs, setting Visible to true causes the game to become paused until the GUI is removed by setting Visible back to false (e.g. when the user presses an OK button or something similar).

 For "Mouse Ypos" GUIs, the Visible property does not actually determine whether the GUI is displayed, but instead it controls whether the GUI